 Growing up in LA, he went to high school with Kevin Spacey, then was the youngest person ever to be accepted into the Juilliard’s Drama Division — a program which Kelly McGillis also attended.
 Kilmer actually turned down a role in 1983’s The Outsiders due to a Broadway run of Slab Boys alongside Kevin Bacon and Sean Penn.
 His big break was in 1984 when he was top-billed in the spoof from the creators of Airplane, Top Secret.
 But most people better remember his part in Real Genius the following year.

 He is well known for his acting skills, but has a reputation for being difficult to work with.
 In 1991, Kilmer portrayed the legendary Jim Morrison in the Oliver Stone 1991 biopic, The Doors; and took on the cape and cowl from Michael Keaton in 1995’s Batman Forever, considered by many to be a highly-underrated entry in the films based on the Dark Knight.

 Anthony Edwards – Goose

 Goose was Maverick’s radar intercept officer.
 A bit more level-headed than his pal, it made them the perfect complement to one another.
 Especially on the beach as sexy volleyball partners — what a scene!
 Anthony Edwards got his big break in the 1982’s TV series It Takes Two, co-starring Patty Duke and Hellen Hunt.
 In 1984 he showed off his nerdy side in Revenge of the Nerds!

 Following Top Gun, he starred in Pet Sematary II before getting a career-changing role in one of TV’s most popular shows, ER.
 His character, Mark Greene, was part of 180 episodes over eight seasons with four Emmy nominations.
 In 2007, Edwards appeared as inspector Bill Armstrong in David Fincher’s Zodiac.

-Today he is 59 and we last saw him back on TV in 2019’s third season of Designated Survivor.
-This year he’ll be in a pair of miniseries: Inventing Anna and WeCrashed; and that same year was seen in an episode of Tales of the Walking Dead.
+Today he is 60 and we last saw him back on TV in 2019’s third season of Designated Survivor.
+He recently appeared in the 2022 miniseries Inventing Anna and WeCrashed; and that same year was seen in an episode of Tales of the Walking Dead.
 In his personal life, Edwards is actually a real-life licensed private pilot.
 Sounds like Goose was his perfect role.

 Tom Skerritt – Commander Mike “Viper” Metcalf